yrCSS/awesome-complex-systems-community/README.md

 ## Institutes, departments and labs
-> Ordered alphabetically by country code and city.
+> Ordered alphabetically by country code and institution name.

 |   |         |         |               |
 | - | :-----: | :-----: | :-----------: |